ziyinw3/ziyinw3/README.md

 Hi, my name is Jane!
-I'm also known as broqentoys, HugsNotDrugs, or Macchi.
+Online, I'm also known as broqentoys, HugsNotDrugs, or Macchi.

 I have a little bit of experience with Python, Java, and Javascript, and I look forward to using code for data analysis.
 Currently working on my scientific computing with python certificate!